-The parts department offers Honda Genuine Parts, Pro Honda products, and Honda Genuine Accessories.
+The parts department offers Honda Genuine Parts, Pro Honda products, Honda Genuine Accessories (USA only), and Honda accessories and products (Canada only).
 The same quality that went into your Honda can be found in Honda Genuine replacement parts.
 You'll also find comparable quality in the accessories and products available from the parts department.

-The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage.
+The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage (USA only).

 Your Honda dealer can inform you about competition and other riding events in your area.
-You'll also find that your dealer is a source of information about the Honda Rider's Club of America.
+You'll also find that your dealer is a source of information about safety training available in your local area and the Honda Rider's Club of America (USA only).